GK: 4th Quarter 2024 Portfolio Review

 Definitions:

-The S&P 500 Index is a broad-based, unmanaged measurement of changes in stock market conditions based on the average of 500 widely held common stocks.
-One cannot invest directly in an index.
+S&P 500 Index is a broad-based, unmanaged measurement of changes in stock market conditions based on the average of 500 widely held common stocks.

 There is no guarantee that the Fund will achieve its investment objective.
 An investment in the Fund is subject to risk, including the possible loss of principal amount invested.
 Investing in mid and small capitalization companies may be riskier and more volatile than large cap companies.
 Because it intends to invest in value stocks, the Fund could suffer losses or produce poor results relative to other funds, even in a rising market, if the Sub-Advisor’s assessment of a company’s value or prospects for exceeding earnings expectations or market conditions is incorrect.
 Other Fund risks include market risk, equity risk, large cap risk, liquidity risk and trading risk.
 Please see prospectus for details regarding risk.